freeverseio/laos-public-docs/guides/how-to-without-api/broadcasting.md

 NFTs that have been transferred at least once are automatically indexed by apps; broadcasting is not necessary in this case.
 :::

+## Broadcasting in Batches

+Hundreds of NFTs can be minted in a single transaction by utilizing the batch versions of the broadcast methods provided by the [uERC721 interface](https://github.com/freeverseio/laos-erc721/blob/main/contracts/IERC721Broadcast.sol#L57).
+Simply supply an array of tokenIDs as input to the batch methods.

 ## Next Steps

-After broadcasting, view your NFT on marketplaces.
+After broadcasting, NFTs will appear in all marketplaces that operate on the selected EVM chain.
 For example, if the chosen EVM chain is Polygon, the following link would display the asset on Opensea:
 ```
 https://opensea.io/assets/matic/<ERC721_ADDRESS>/<TOKEN_ID>
 ```